APPROACH Testing Options

-The APPROACH Study is a research study looking at ways to provide STBBI testing in community pharmacies.
-APPROACH study participants are offered a choice of screening tests for HIV, hepatitis C and/or syphilis.
+The APPROACH Study was a research study that looked at ways to provide STBBI testing in community pharmacies.
+APPROACH study participants were offered a choice of screening tests for HIV, hepatitis C and/or syphilis.

 HIV Rapid Test